claenn/dotfiles/README.md

 dotfiles
 ========

-Collection of various config files
+Collection of various config and handsome exec files